Smith42/astroddpm/README.md

     <img src="./figs/shuffled_letters.png" width="80%"><img>
 </p>

-The full code and trained models will be released once the review process is concluded.
+## Running the code

+I will be adding full instructions to train and infer with this code within the next couple of days.

 ## This Galaxy/APOD Does Not Exist